-This new permanent exhibition in the National Museum of Natural History explores the continent of Africa and its people.
+This permanent exhibition in the National Museum of Natural History explores the continent of Africa and its people.
 Drawing upon the museum's vast collections, as well as commissioned sculptures, textiles and pottery, this exhibition examines the historic diversity, dynamism and global influence of Africa's peoples and cultures.

 Ainu: Spirit of a Northern People